Sparkle (2012 soundtrack): Singles

 "Celebrate" is the first official single from the soundtrack.
 It is the last song recorded by Whitney Houston before she died on February 11, 2012, a duet featuring her and R&B/pop singer Jordin Sparks.
 It was officially released on June 5, 2012 for digital download and it was written by R. Kelly who also produced the track.
 For the week June 16, 2012, "Celebrate" debuted at number 34 on the US Adult R&B Airplay chart, having amassed 45 spins for that week ending.
 During that same week, "Celebrate" also debuted at number 84 on the US Hot R&B/Hip-Hop Songs chart, and has since peaked at number 54.
 The music video for "Celebrate" was filmed on May 30, 2012.
 A preview of the video premiered on Entertainment Tonight on June 4, 2012.
 The music video made its world premiere on BET's 106 & Park on June 27, 2012.

 "His Eye Is on the Sparrow" is the second official single from the soundtrack.
 The song is a gospel hymn performed by Whitney Houston.
 Houston is seen performing the song in a church scene in the film trailer.
 The song was officially released on June 8, 2012 for digital download from Amazon and iTunes.
 The song was originally written in 1905 by lyricist Civilla D. Martin and composer Charles H. Gabriel.
 The song is most associated with actress-singer Ethel Waters who used the title for her autobiography.

 Track listing

-See "Performers" section below for credited singers on each track.
+Credited singers on each track are marked with parentheses.
 Credits adapted from Sparkle: Original Motion Picture Soundtrack liner notes.